Intracranial pressure: Diagnosis

 The most definitive way of measuring the intracranial pressure is with transducers placed within the brain.
 A catheter can be surgically inserted into one of the brain's lateral ventricles and can be used to drain CSF (cerebrospinal fluid) in order to decrease ICPs.
 This type of drain is known as an external ventricular drain (EVD).
 This is rarely required outside brain injury and brain surgery settings.

 In situations when only small amounts of CSF are to be drained to reduce ICP's (e.g. in idiopathic intracranial hypertension), drainage of CSF via lumbar puncture can be used as a treatment.
 Non-invasive measurement of intracranial pressure is being studied.

 Treatment

-The treatment for ICP depends on the cause.
+The treatment for elevated ICP depends on the cause.
 In addition to management of the underlying causes, major considerations in acute treatment of increased ICP relates to the management of stroke and cerebral trauma.

 For long-term or chronic forms of raised ICP, especially idiopathic intracranial hypertension (IIH), a specific type of diuretic medication (acetazolamide) is used.
 In cases of confirmed brain neoplasm, dexamethasone is given to decrease ICP.
 Although the exact mechanism is unknown, current research shows that dexamethasone is capable of decreasing peritumoral water content and local tissue pressure to decrease ICP.